krmdel/120_days_of_CUDA_challenge/README.md

 - Implementation of vector addition using pinned memory and streams (asynchoronus copies) in CUDA

 ## Day 24
-- Implementation for dynamic parallelism in CUDA
+- Implementation of dynamic parallelism in CUDA